 Quick Answer

 Liability insurance covers legal costs, settlements, and damages when you are held responsible for injury or property damage.
-As of April 28, 2026, small business general liability policies average $42 per month, and personal liability coverage typically starts at $100,000 per occurrence.
+Small business general liability policies average $42 per month, and personal liability coverage typically starts at $100,000 per occurrence.

 Key Takeaways